surajmehra970/CodeMasterSM/README.md

 ```
 /src
   /app                  # Next.js app router pages
+    /api                # API routes
+      /auth             # Authentication API routes
     /courses            # Course pages
       /dsa              # DSA course
+    /login              # Login page
     /resources          # Resources page
     /about              # About page
   /components           # Reusable UI components
+    /AuthProvider.tsx   # NextAuth context provider
   /data                 # Data files for courses and content
     /courseContent      # Daily content stored as TypeScript files
     /dsaCourse.ts       # Course structure definition
   /services             # Service layer for content retrieval
   /types                # TypeScript type definitions
+  /middleware.ts        # NextAuth middleware for route protection
 ```

+## Authentication

+The application uses NextAuth.js with Google OAuth for authentication.
+The authentication flow is as follows:

+1. Users navigate to the application
+2. Unauthenticated users are redirected to the login page
+3. Users click "Sign in with Google" and are redirected to Google's OAuth consent screen
+4. After successful authentication, users are redirected back to the application
+5. Authenticated users can access all content and features

+### Protected Routes

+All routes except for the login page and authentication API routes are protected and require authentication.
+This is implemented using NextAuth.js middleware.

 ## Adding New Content